Bit shank: Shank designs

 Shanks come in a variety of types, which may affect the action of the bit.
 Some shanks are loose-jawed, meaning they swivel at the point where the mouthpiece attaches to the shank.
 Others have a fixed shank that does not move.
 Some shanks have a loose, rotating ring for rein attachment, others have a solid, fixed ring molded into the shank itself.

 Any moving parts on a shank that allow slight movement in the shanks before the bit engages provide a "warning" to the horse, allowing it to respond to lighter pressure, thus allowing more subtle communication between horse and rider when on a loose rein or when introducing a young horse to curb pressure.

 The cheek-to-shank angle also varies, with some straight up and down, others with the shanks curving backward.
 Some shanks have a dramatic S-curve.
 Cheek angle influences the angle at which the bit engages and thus way the horse carries its head.
 Therefore, the type of shank needs to be considered according to the use of the horse.
 Horses that maintain a more vertical head position, such as dressage horses and western horses trained in the "straight up" or Vaquero tradition generally use a curb bit with straighter shanks.
 Those that have a nose-out head position when working, such as cutting and roping horses, more commonly use a more curved shank.
 Shanks on certain western bits that curve back are sometimes called a "grazing bit."
 Though a horse should never be allowed to graze in a bridle, the term came from the mistaken notion that the turned-back shank was to allow the horse to eat with a bridle.
 In reality, the design simply allowed the horse to comfortably travel with its nose well ahead of the vertical.
 An S curve in a shank does not have a major effect on the angle at which the rein engages, but may alter the balance of the bit at the point the lever arm joins the mouthpiece.

 Historical description

 The Cyclopaedia of 1728 referred to shanks or cheeks as branches and described them as outlined in the paragraph below.
-Although the language is archaic, the underlying classicical principles are still applicable today:
+Although the language is archaic, the underlying classical principles are still applicable today: